AdobeDocs/analytics-platform.en/help/admin/cja-access-control.md

 In addition to being added as a Product Admin in the **Customer Journey Analytics Product Profile** in the [Admin Console](https://adminconsole.adobe.com/enterprise/), additional permission are required in order to complete the following tasks within Customer Journey Analytics:

 * Create, update, and delete data [Connections](/help/connections/overview.md)
-* Manage Destinations
-* Activate Destinations

-Becoming a product admin in Customer Journey Analytics alone is not in itself grant the following permissions: create, update, or delete a [connection](/help/connections/overview.md).
-To create a connection to an Experience Platform dataset, you also need Experience Platform permissions.
-Specifically, you must be part of an **Experience Platform Product Profile** that gives you the following permissions:
+  In order to perform this task, users must be part of an **Experience Platform Product Profile** that provides the following permissions:
   * Data Modeling: View Schemas, Manage Schemas
   * Data Management: View Datasets, Manage Datasets
   * Data Ingestion: Manage Sources
   * View Identity Namespaces

+    For more information on Experience Platform permissions, see [Access control in Adobe Experience Platform](https://experienceleague.adobe.com/docs/experience-platform/access-control/home.html).

+* Activate and manage Destinations

-In order to export datasets from AEP Destinations, you will also need the following Experience Platform permissions:
+  In order to export datasets from AEP Destinations, users also need the following Experience Platform permissions:
   * Manage Destinations
   * Activate Destinations

     For more information on Experience Platform Destinations permissions, see [Destinations overview](https://experienceleague.adobe.com/docs/experience-platform/destinations/home.html).

-For more information on Experience Platform permissions, see [Access control in Adobe Experience Platform](https://experienceleague.adobe.com/docs/experience-platform/access-control/home.html).

 ## Product Profile Admin role